 Regulatory Models

-**Two primary regulatory models** govern Botox administration delegation: dictator models that explicitly list qualified professions, and deference models that allow physicians to determine provider competence.
+**Two primary regulatory models** govern Botox administration delegation: dictator models that explicitly list qualified professions, and deference models that allow physicians to determine provider competence based on training and experience.

 Professional Licensing Verification

 **Patients must verify provider credentials** through state licensing boards before receiving Botox treatments.
-Most states maintain online databases for license verification and disciplinary actions.
+Most states maintain online databases for license verification and disciplinary actions, making it easy to confirm your provider’s qualifications.

 License Verification Steps